LukeGall/Level-4-Solo-Project/notesDiary.md

 # 14 Dec 2020

 After some play testing by my family over the weekend a few extra bugs were found and then fixed.
 Other suggestions have been taken on board and will be worked on today, including some more points in the tutorial page

+Additions to tutorial page has been made plus some bug fixing